delay/sveltekit-auth/README.md

 **sample.env** — private environmental server side variables that must be set.
 Rename to.env and supply your personal project settings.

-**/prisma/schema.prisma** — holds the prism schema which is the design of your data in the app and db.
-Currently holds the auth schema for Lucia auth.

 ## **/src/**

 **app.d.ts** — holds type definitions for lucia and can hold your additional types for other features.

-**hooks.server.ts** — holds a Lucia auth handle function.
+**hooks.server.ts** — holds a Lucia auth handle function and functions for the logging machanism.

-**theme.postcss** — holds a custom theme for skeleton.
-This can be set in /routes/+layout.svelte.
-Comment out the theme-skeleton and add in theme.postcss.
-You can create your own custom theme [https://www.skeleton.dev/docs/generator](https://www.skeleton.dev/docs/generator).
-There are also lots of premade themes included with sveltekit.
-To use those, change theme-skeleton.css to theme-modern.css or another theme name.

 ## /lib